alisw/alibuild/docs/troubleshooting.markdown

 E-P010_TAlien: Please fix your loader path environment variable to be able to load libRAliEn.so
 ```

-This happens because the new version of AliEn compiled by aliBuild is
+This happens because the new version of AliEn compiled by bits is
 incompatible with the old one.
 You can fix this issue by doing:

 1. Remove old alien token stuff from `/tmp` (e.g. `rm /tmp/gclient_env* /tmp/gclient_token* /tmp/x509*`)